StockSharp/doc/en/topics/api/strategies/high_level_api.md

 }
 ```

-This significantly simplifies the code and makes it more readable, as the developer doesn't need to:
+This significantly simplifies code and makes it more readable, as the developer doesn't need to:
-- Manually handle the candle receiving event
+- Manually handle the event of receiving a candle
-- Pass data to indicators themselves
+- Pass data to indicators manually
 - Extract values from indicator results

 ## Simplified Chart Management